gorrod/houdini_bookmarks/README.md

 ### Merge the provided folders into these folders:

-scripts -> $HOME/houdiniXX.X/scripts

-python_panels -> $HOME/houdiniXX.X/python_panels

-config -> $HOME/houdiniXX.X/config
+packages -> $HOME/houdiniXX.X/packages

-### For Houdini 18.5 and above:

-radialmenu -> $HOME/houdiniXX.X/radialmenu
+houdini_bookmarks18.5 -> $HOME/houdiniXX.X

 ## Disclaimer

-This Python Panel is only tested on Windows 10 and only works with Houdini 18.0 and above.
+This Python Panel is only tested on Windows 10 and only works with Houdini 18.5 and above.